 In case you’re wondering.
 Hydrogen Peroxide is used to inactivate bacterial spores in the solution and not used as an antiseptic.
 Glycerol is used as a humectant for skincare.
 It prevents the hands from becoming too dry due to the alcohol content.

-***Store at room temperature and label “For external use only” and include BUD and the percentage of alcohol the solution contains.
-BUD should be no more than 30 days from the date it was compounded if it was stored at room temperature.
+***Store at room temperature and label “For external use only” and include BUD based on the updated guidelines from USP and the percentage of alcohol the solution contains.
 Prepare a master and compounding record(s) as well.

 STEPS: (Calculate the appropriate amounts)